$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Background on PT symmetry

-The $\mathcal{PT}$-symmetric Hamiltonian is called to be possessing an unbroken $\mathcal{PT}$ symmetry if each of its eigenfunctions is also an eigenfunction of the $\mathcal{PT}$ operator.
+The $\mathcal{PT}$-symmetric Hamiltonian is called to possess an unbroken $\mathcal{PT}$ symmetry if each of its eigenfunctions is also an eigenfunction of the $\mathcal{PT}$ operator.
 This condition guarantees that all energy eigenvalues are real~\cite{dorey2001spectral, dorey2004reality}.
-Additionally, this condition provides an extra $\mathcal{C}$ operator which is represented by the sum of all eigenfunctions of the $\mathcal{PT}$-symmetric Hamiltonian, Eqn.~\ref{Hamiltonian1}:
+Additionally, this condition provides an extra $\mathcal{C}$ operator that is not available in the Hermitian case.
+This operator is represented by the sum of all eigenfunctions of the $\mathcal{PT}$-symmetric Hamiltonian in Eqn.~\eqref{Hamiltonian1}:

 For the qubit case, it takes the form: